Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/orientations.rst

    - X: Left/Right
    - Z: Towards/Away from the screen.

-   This way you can constrain movement to one View axis with :kbd:`G-X-X`.
+   This way you can constrain movement to one View axis with :kbd:`G X X`.

 Custom Orientations